micahp/finetuned-photo-gen/decisions/upgrade-gallery-video-support-2025-07-25.md

 - Using a standard Tailwind text size (e.g., `text-xs` or `text-sm`) — rejected in favor of the precise `13px` value requested by the user.

 **Trade-offs / Risks:**
 - None.
-This is a minor, low-risk UI tweak.
+This is a minor,low-risk UI tweak.

 **Follow-ups / TODOs:**
-- None.
+- [x] Enable video selection and bulk actions in the gallery grid.
+- [x] Standardize video preview cards to match image styling.
+- [x] Unify prompt styling in the image detail view to match the video view.
+- [~] Enhance video metadata display in both grid and detail views.
+(Partially complete, prompt added to grid).
+- [x] Document view alternatives and follow-up tasks in `docs/gallery-view-options.md` (2024-07-26).

 **Source Prompt(s):**
 "in the video detail view, let's move the prompt from the right side to below the video preview"